coaxsoft/passpartu/README.md

 ## Code of Conduct

-Everyone interacting in the Doorman project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/OrestF/passpartu/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the Passpartu project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/coaxsoft/passpartu/blob/master/CODE_OF_CONDUCT.md).

+## Idea
+Initially designed and created by [Orest Falchuk](https://github.com/OrestF)